 In 1967 Enver Hodza declared Albania as an atheist country

-We are headed towards Tirana, a city with a population of half a million citizens and it is the capital and the largest city in Albania.
-Albania, it self, has a population of 2.8 million citizens.
+We are headed towards Tirana, a city with a population of half a million citizens, the capital and the largest city in Albania (2.8 million citizens).
 Today, Tirana is a modern city that pulses in the West European style of living.
-The filled restaurants, nice cars and wide boulevards do not give the impression that Albania is a poor country.
+The packed restaurants, nice cars and wide boulevards do not give the impression that Albania is a poor country.
 Because it is one of the poorest country in Europe, Albanians are known for their emigration in the European countries.
-We may say that there is almost no family in Albania that does not have an emigrant member.
-We have walked on the main square in Tirana, from one side there is a mosque from the other a church, which testifies of the different religions that may be found here.
+We walk on the main square in Tirana, where from one side there is a mosque, while from the other a church, which testifies of the different religions that may be found here.
 The dominant religion in Albania is the Islam, but a certain part of the population are Christian Orthodox and Catholic.
 The memorial of Skenderbeg, one of the biggest national heroes in Albania, may be found on the square.
-In Tirana, the main bunker of Enver Hoxha, which is a museum today, can be visited, and a pyramid, which is a mausoleum of the communist leader, is not far from the square.
+The main bunker of Enver Hoxha, which is a museum today, can be visited and a pyramid, a mausoleum of the communist leader, is not far from the square.

 Short facts about Tirana